MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/catalog/search.md

 ![Display Properties screenshot in Game Manager](../media/displayproperties.png)

-When you add a field to `DisplayProperties`, it will create a new index for you in the database.
+When you add a field to `DisplayProperties`, it creates a new index for you in the database.
 Only documents added or updated after index creation will be included.
-If you need the Display Property to apply to all items, you'll need to republish the entire catalog.
+If you need the Display Property to apply to all items, you need to republish the entire catalog.

 `DateTime`, `Double`, and `Queryable String` display properties are **queryable**, these properties can be used in Filter and OrderBy statements.

-`Searchable String` display properties are **searchable**, these properties will be queried with fuzzy search against the `Search` field.
+`Searchable String` display properties are **searchable**, these properties are queried with fuzzy search against the `Search` field.
 Searchable properties can't be used in _Filter_ and _OrderBy_ statements.

 Titles are limited to five display properties of each type.